codatio/codat-docs/docs/using-the-api/change-policy.md

     - a new optional parameter to an API endpoint
 - Front end changes that do not materially alter the functionality available or the way that functionality is accessed

-See our <a href="https://portal.productboard.com/codat/5-product-roadmap" target="_blank">Product Roadmap</a> to see the new functionality we're planning, working on, or have recently released.

 ## Breaking changes

 Breaking changes are changes that are not possible to make backwards-compatible.
 When deprecating these, we try to follow the <a href="https://martinfowler.com/bliki/ParallelChange.html" target="_blank">parallel change pattern</a> (also called the expand and contract pattern).